whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-24-Birchbox-Limited-Edition-Charmed-Life-Box-Review-Coupon.md

 <img src="/images/BirchboxCharmedLifeUmbraRingHolder2.jpg" border="0" style="border:none;max-width:100%;" alt="Umbra Geo T Ring Holder" />
 </a></center>

+<p>It fits my rings perfectly and the shape of the rod itself is a hexagon so your rings don't keep sliding when you put them on there.</p>

 <p>And a side view of the ring holder:</p>
 <center><a href="https://www.birchbox.com/invite/whatsupmailbox" target="_blank">
 <img src="/images/BirchboxCharmedLifeUmbraRingHolder3.jpg" border="0" style="border:none;max-width:100%;" alt="Umbra Geo T Ring Holder" />
 </a></center>

-<p>So yeah, it's amazing and will look gorgeous on any table.
+<p>You can see more of the hexagon shape and also how my rings stand faceup on this rod.
+If it was circle, they would just be all face down and unattractive to display.
+So yeah, this ring holder is amazing and will definitely look gorgeous on any table.
 Love it!</p>

 <br>